Things You Thought You Knew – Head in the Clouds

 United Nations.

-we say to ourselves, there are bodies of water, oceans are the largest, and there's land.
+we say to ourselves, there are bodies of water.
+Right.

 Here's Asia with this coastline, and Japan is an island.